How COBRA Insurance Works in Ohio: Laws, Costs and More

-Individuals who have lost their jobs have the option to continue their health insurance coverage through the Consolidated Omnibus Budget Reconciliation Act (COBRA).
-This federal law allows eligible individuals to temporarily maintain their group health coverage under their former employer’s plan for a limited period of time.
+Across the country, individuals who have lost their jobs have the option to continue their health insurance coverage through the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+This federal law allows eligible individuals to temporarily maintain their group health coverage under their former employer’s plan for a limited period.

 Ohio has a state continuation coverage law known as “mini-COBRA.”
 This law provides a similar option to COBRA for individuals who have lost coverage due to job loss, but it applies to employers with fewer than 20 employees who are not subject to federal COBRA requirements.